felipebravom/AffectiveTweets/README.md

  * [Emoticons](https://github.com/fnielsen/afinn): calculates a positive and a negative score by aggregating the word associations provided by a list of emoticons.
 The list is taken from the [AFINN](https://github.com/fnielsen/afinn) project.
  * Negations: counts the number of negating words in the tweet.

+ 3. __TweetToInputLexiconFeatureVector__ (new): calculates features from a tweet using several lexicons a given list of affective lexicons in [ARFF](https://weka.wikispaces.com/ARFF) format.
+The features are calculated by adding or counting the affective associations of the words matching the given lexicons.
+All numeric and nominal attributes from each lexicon are considered.
+Numeric scores are added and nominal are counted.
+The [NRC-Affect-Intensity](http://www.saifmohammad.com/WebPages/AffectIntensity.htm) lexicon is used by deault.
+(This is filter is only available with the new version of the package).
+[BibTex](http://dblp.uni-trier.de/rec/bib2/journals/corr/Mohammad17.bib)

-3. __TweetToSentiStrengthFeatureVector__: calculates positive and negative sentiment strengths for a tweet using [SentiStrength](http://sentistrength.wlv.ac.uk/).
+4. __TweetToSentiStrengthFeatureVector__: calculates positive and negative sentiment strengths for a tweet using [SentiStrength](http://sentistrength.wlv.ac.uk/).
 Disclaimer: __SentiStrength__ can only be used for academic purposes from within this package.
 [BibTex](http://dblp.uni-trier.de/rec/bib2/journals/jasis/ThelwallBP12.bib)

-4. __TweetToEmbeddingsFeatureVector__: calculates a tweet-level feature representation using pre-trained word embeddings.
+5. __TweetToEmbeddingsFeatureVector__: calculates a tweet-level feature representation using pre-trained word embeddings.
 A dummy word-embedding formed by zeroes is used for word with no corresponding embedding.
 The tweet vectors can be calculated using the following schemes:
  * Average word embeddings.
  * Add word embeddings.
  * Concatenation of first *k* embeddings.
 Dummy values are added if the tweet has less than *k* words.